centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 #### Mysql account

 For the `mysql` account the procedure differs somewhat because this user does not normally have a *home directory* or the ability to open a Shell session.
-This procedure is also to be applied on the two central nodes.
+This procedure is also to be applied to the two central nodes.

 ```bash
 systemctl stop mysql